 - A nonrefundable $60(US) application fee

-- Graduate Record Examination (GRE) scores; GRE Chemistry exam scores are preferred but not required
+- Graduate Record Examination (GRE); General Exam scores required, Chemistry scores are helpful

 - Three letters of recommendation from individuals who can attest to your academic or professional skills.
 This should NOT include personal friends and family.
 Letters of recommendation can be e-mailed by the writer to firstname.lastname@example.org

 INSTITUTION CODE FOR OFFICIAL SCORE REPORTS: 2530

 Applicants can submit their resumes and statements of educational goals as Word or pdf files along with their electronic applications.

 Students whose primary language is not English are also required to provide evidence of English language proficiency.